anapanifica/methods-for-handling-of-text-data/README.md

 However, the resulting `lab2_Gawarbati_alphabet_book.txt` file contained a lot of hidden, unprintable charachters, and it was very difficult to remove all of them (at least, I couldn't).
 So, I exported the pdf file to txt using the implemented function in the Adobe Acrobat Reader, and saved it as `lab2_Gawarbati_alphabet_book2.txt`.
 Then I used the code `lab2_clean_data.py` to remove unprintable charachetrs (in this file it was easy to detect them), English words, numerals and punctuation.
 The raw UTF-8 text in Gawarbati is saved in `lab2_res.txt`.

+## Lab 3

+The code `lab3_txt2csv.py` reads the file `lab2_Gawarbati_alphabet_book2.txt` (also used in Lab 2), removes the beginning and the end of the book and saves it  in the tabular format to `lab3_alphabet.csv`.
+The csv-table follows the structure of the alphabet book and has the following columns: `letter`, `name of the letter`, `word1`, `word2`, `word3`.
+Normally in `word1` the target letter is in the beginning of the word, in `word2` the target letter is in the middle of the word, and in `word3` the target letter is in the end of the world.
+For some letters not all types of words are present in the book.

 ## Lab 4

 The data file `lab4_corpus.flextext` is part of the corpus of Gawarbati that I use in my PhD project.
 The corpus is transcribed in IPA, tokenized and annotated in the program FLEx and stored in an xml-like format.
 The code `lab4_code.py` finds collocations which occur 10 times in the corpus and makes a frequency list.
 Here is an output of the code: